Detailed analysis of excited state systematics in a lattice QCD calculation of $g_A$

 where logGBF is the log of the Gaussian Bayes Factor.
 The next panel gives the $Q \in [0,1]$ value which is a measure of the fit-quality.
 For the values of $\mathring{g}_A$ and $E_n$, the light (red) horizontal band is the value of these quantities from the chosen fit from the HO model at $\tsep^{\rm min}=3$, to guide the eye, which is also denoted by the markers with a black border.
-The vertical bars represent the prior width for the given quantity and are aligned in the same vertical column as their corresponding posterior values (for $\mathring{g}_A$ and $E_0$, the prior widths are larger than the displayed $y$-limits and so they are not shown). \footnote{The energy spectrum is priored with a series of ordered energy splittings.
+The vertical bars represent the prior width for the given quantity and are aligned in the same vertical column as their corresponding posterior values (for $\mathring{g}_A$ and $E_0$, the prior widths are larger than the displayed $y$-limits and so they are not shown).\footnote{The energy spectrum is priored with a series of ordered energy splittings.
 Therefore, to construct the priors shown in \figref{fig:excited_state_model}, we plot $\tilde{E}_n = \hat{E}_0 + \sum_{l=1}^{n-1} \D \hat{E}_l + \D \tilde{E}_n$ where the priors are denoted with a tilde and the posteriors are denoted with a hat.} Finally, the horizontal dashed lines give the non-interacting $P$-wave $N(\mathbf{q})\pi(-\mathbf{q})$ energy levels, which are quite dense.
 The lowest non-interacting $N(\mathbf{q+p})\pi(\mathbf{-q})\pi(\mathbf{-p})$ level where all hadrons are at rest is nearly degenerate with the lowest $N(\mathbf{q})\pi(-\mathbf{q})$ level.
-In particular, \begin{enumerate}[leftmargin=*] \item The extracted posteriors are consistent between models which all have a high fit-quality, even when the posterior value is in tension with the prior.
+We further note that: \begin{enumerate}[leftmargin=*] \item The extracted posteriors are consistent between models which all have a high fit-quality, even when the posterior value is in tension with the prior.
 This is a strong indicator the extracted spectrum is highly constrained by the numerical data and not the priors, even for the high-lying energy levels.